 The Quiet Skill Behind Decisive Leadership: Discernment Over Distraction

-At a global strategy summit in 2023, McKinsey & Company posed a deceptively simple question to 200 CEOs: “What’s getting in the way of better decisions?”
+At a global strategy summit in 2023, where the importance of discernment in leadership was highlighted, McKinsey & Company posed a deceptively simple question to 200 CEOs: “What’s getting in the way of better decisions?”

 The top answer?
 Noise.

 It’s not a lack of data or time.
-It’s an overload of competing signals—Slack messages, breaking news, stakeholder urgency, internal pressure, personal biases, past experiences, and the fear of failure- clouding clarity and accelerating poor decisions.
+It’s the overload of competing signals—Slack messages, breaking news, stakeholder urgency, internal pressure, personal biases, past experiences, and the fear of failure—clouding clarity and accelerating poor decisions.

 This isn’t just a productivity issue.
-It’s a leadership one.
-In a world where urgency masquerades as importance, discernment in leadership has become one of the most valuable and rare skills executives can master.
+It’s a discernment in leadership issue.
+In a world where urgency masquerades as importance, the ability to pause and process has become one of the most valuable and rare executive skills.

 Yet few are taught how to develop it, and even fewer stop long enough to notice they’ve lost it.

 Most leaders are trained to act quickly, evaluate and respond swiftly, and pivot when needed.
-But fast does not equal wisdom; decisiveness without discernment can cost teams dearly.
+But fast doesn’t equal wise.
+Decisiveness without discernment in leadership can cost teams dearly.

 According to McKinsey’s “Decision-Making in the Age of Urgency” report, fewer than 25% of organizations are good at stopping bad decisions before they escalate.
 And more than 70% of senior leaders say their teams struggle to distinguish between urgent and important. [^1]

-What’s missing isn’t knowledge.
-It’s internal clarity.
-The kind of clarity that discernment provides, allowing a leader to quiet the noise and ask: What matters most—right now, long term, and for whom?
+What’s missing isn’t knowledge—it’s internal clarity.
+The kind that discernment in leadership provides.
+It helps a leader quiet the noise and ask: What matters most—right now, long term, and for whom?

 In my work coaching senior leaders, one red flag shows up repeatedly: the reluctance to pause.
 When leaders feel pressure to react to everything—emails, board comments, competitors’ moves—they stop leading and start absorbing.

-It doesn’t happen all at once.
-It’s a gradual erosion of presence, replaced by reaction:
+It’s a gradual erosion of presence, replaced by constant reaction:

 • A CEO who can’t sleep without checking reports at midnight.